-• the physical safety and suitability of sleep and rest environments, including temperature, lighting and ventilation at each education and care service and FDC residence or approved FDC venue of the service
+• the physical safety and suitability of sleep and rest environments, including temperature, lighting and ventilation at each education and care service

-Children are spaced out through out the room so that they have adequate space to sleep/ rest uninterrupted.
-The lights are turned off and soft music played to facilitate a calm restful environment to promote sleep and rest.
+Children are spaced out throughout the room so that they have adequate space to sleep/ rest uninterrupted.
+The lights are turned off and soft music is played to facilitate a calm restful environment to promote sleep and rest.